vbookshelf/E-Bot-2026/README.md

-# E-Bot - English practice chatbot
+# E-Bot - English Practice Chatbot

 <img src="images/image1.png" alt="App screenshot" width="300">

-E-Bot is a free chatbot for practising spoken English.
+E-Bot is a chatbot for practicing spoken English.
 There's no fixed course or lesson plan.
 You just talk naturally and E-Bot responds with both text and voice.

 Many learners know English grammar rules, but find it hard to get real-world conversation practice.
 Also, many are shy or anxious about making mistakes in front of others.